NUAA-SmartSensing/FedModule/readme.md

 * Add your own implementation to the corresponding location (dataset, model, schedule, update, client, loss)
 * Import the class in the `__init__.py` file of the corresponding package, for example `from model import CNN`
-* Declare in the configuration file, `model_file` corresponds to the filename where the new algorithm is located, and `model_name` corresponds to the class of the new algorithm.
+* Declare in the configuration file, `model_path` corresponds to the path where the new algorithm is located.

 In addition, parameters that the algorithm needs to use can be declared in the `params` configuration item.